As a real estate agent, getting through to a FSBO is one of the toughest conversations to have until you really understand their mindset.

 When The Real Homeowner Comes Out

-When you start asking the same questions that a lot of buyers have, they soon start to forget that you are an agent, and the walls start coming down.
+When you start asking the same questions that a lot of buyers have, they often suspend that they are speaking with an agent, and the walls start coming down.
 The point is less “get all the information” but more “build rapport to get them to like me”.
 The key here is to look for the holes — what are the things that the homeowner didn’t address in the ad?
-Ask questions around the missing information (including questions around timeframe, goals, and dreams).
+Ask questions about the missing information (including questions around timeframe, goals, and dreams).
 Asking questions that are already answered in the ad makes it look like you aren’t paying attention, and that’s not a good thing when you are trying to win them over!

 Once you feel that you have built enough rapport with these homeowners, it’s time to move to the asking for the listing conversation.
 Some points you can start to address are these:

-- You could have 2 or 3 (or more!) potential buyers that might be interesting in their home, and with all the hours you spent in training between getting your license and the continued training over the years, you are an expert in buying and selling real estate and could contribute to their knowledge of buying and selling homes (since you very likely know a lot more than they do!)
+- You could have 2 or 3 (or more!) potential buyers that might be interested in their home.
+And with all the hours you spent in training between getting your license and the continued training over the years, you are an expert in buying and selling real estate and could contribute to their knowledge of buying and selling homes (since you very likely know a lot more than they do!)

 They have nothing left to lose by hiring you, and with so much to lose by NOT hiring you, if they are going to let unlicensed strangers into their home, you should be a slam dunk YES for an invitation.